BorderBird

 Cross-border landlords don't fit either.
 A Canadian who owns a Phoenix rental has to report the same income twice — once on Schedule E in USD for the IRS, once on T776 in CAD for CRA — and reconcile the foreign tax credit between them.
 An American who owns a Toronto rental gets 25% of every rent payment held by a Canadian property manager under Part XIII, then has to choose whether to file a Section 216 election to potentially recover a significant portion, depending on their net rental income.

 None of that fits in QuickBooks.
 None of it fits in Stessa.
 The workaround for years has been a spreadsheet, an accountant, and a lot of late-March stress.
-BorderBird is the spreadsheet, plus the accountant's view, plus the workflow — built for the audience the existing tools ignore.
+BorderBird is the spreadsheet, plus the accountant's view, plus the workflow — for landlords in Canada, the U.S., or both, with the cross-border depth the existing tools leave out.

 BorderBird vs QuickBooks for landlords